 Experiencing a power outage?
 Start below.

-Why might the power be out?
+Why is your power out?

 Wind, lightning, heat, ice and snow are the most common causes of power outages.